TheOdinProject/curriculum/ruby/ruby.md

       "#{self.first_name} #{self.last_name}"
     end   # Remember, this implicitly returns the string "firstname"

 You're probably tired of running your methods in IRB (if that's what you're still doing) so it's time to learn how to break them out into a **separate script file** which you can then run in its entirety from the command line.
-It's easy -- just create a file with the extension `.rb`, navigate to that file's directory from the command line, and run it using `./filename.rb`.
-You'll be able to `gets` and `puts` to the command line.
+It's easy -- just create a file with the extension `rb`, navigate to that file's directory from the command line, and run it using `/filename.rb`  You'll be able to `gets` and `puts` to the command line.

 Access Denied?
 Sometimes you'll get an error message when you try to run a script file from the command line like that because you don't have permission to do so.